One Tribe’s Fight to Protect the Great Lakes

 The man who called the authorities that day was “Big Abe” LeBlanc, Jacques LeBlanc Jr.’s grandfather.

-As a third-generation fisherman and member of the tribe’s Conservation Committee, LeBlanc sees everyday how climate change, invasive species, chemical pollutants, and habitat destruction are harming the waters that sustain his livelihood.
+As a third-generation fisherman and member of the tribe’s Conservation Committee, LeBlanc sees everyday how climate change, invasive species, chemical pollutants, and habitat destruction harm the waters that sustain his livelihood.
 But he believes that the most obvious and preventable risk to the Great Lakes is the Line 5 pipeline.

 Ultimately, says LeBlanc, these fights are about balance, and profit-driven companies like Enbridge don’t have that balance.